hyjin123/hyjin123/README.md

+## HELLO!
+I'M SEAN :smiley:

+# ABOUT ME:

-- 👋 Hello!
-My name is Sean Jin and I am a full-stack web developer with a background in Chemical Engineering and Software Renewals
+- 👋 I am a full-stack web developer with a background in Chemical Engineering and Software Renewals

 - 🌱 I recently graduated from a Web Development Program at Lighthouse Labs, Inc.